Armadillo shoe: Reception and cultural legacy

+For the Spring/Summer 2024 Alexander McQueen pre-collection, the brand introduced a line of shoes with curved heels inspired by the shape of the armadillo shoes.

+Ownership and museum appearances

 There is no diamond, no award, nothing I ever wanted more than a memory of my brief friendship with McQueen.
 I am sad every day that I enter my closet, knowing he is not here anymore to dazzle the world with his beautiful, dark, limitless, brave mind.
 These shoes are the only tangible piece I have left of our work together.